-After being placed on academic probation, AGS graduate students must raise their cumulative GPA to 3.0 by the completion of their next term at AGS.
-Students who fail to remove themselves from probation will be subject to academic suspension.
+After being placed on academic probation, AGS graduate students must achieve a cumulative GPA of 3.0 by the completion of the next term at AGS.
+Students who fail to do so will be suspended.
+Additionally, students who receive two concurrent or consecutive grades of F or WF will be suspended.